tjd1234/cmpt135spring2024/obsidian/135website2024/O-notation.md

 ## Measuring Running Time
 Since we are interested in how quickly [[algorithm|algorithms]] run, you might think that we would use real time --- such as seconds or microseconds --- to measure performance.
 We certainly judge real-world software as being fast or slow by how much time it takes.

-But real time is difficult to measure for programs because different computers run at different speeds, and may be doing other things at the same time (e.g. playing a video, receiving email, etc).
-To fairly compare two programs, we'd have to make sure they are run in the same conditions, i.e. on *exactly* the same computer, with *exactly* the same software, etc. That is easier said than done.
+But real time is difficult to measure for programs because different computers run at different speeds.
+They may have different CPUs, different amounts of memory, or just be doing other things at the same time (e.g. playing a video, receiving email, etc).
+To fairly compare two programs, we'd have to make sure they are run in the same conditions, on *exactly* the same computer, with *exactly* the same software, etc. That is easier said than done.

 ## Key Operations
 So, to avoid these problems, computer scientists will often estimate an [[algorithm]]'s running time by measuring the *work* it does.
 And this work is estimated by *counting* how many times it executes a chosen [[key operation]].
 A [[key operation]] is typically the most frequently executed instruction in an [[algorithm]].
-The main advantage of this approach is that it is independent of hardware and software details, and it can even be applied to [[algorithm|algorithms]] written in [[pseudocode]] on paper.
+The main advantage of this approach is that it is independent of hardware and software details, and it can even be applied to [[algorithm|algorithms]] written in [[pseudocode]].

 It's important to choose a sensible [[key operation]] that reflects the work the algorithm does.
 It should give us a pretty good estimate of the algorithms running time.
 For example, in [[linear search]] above, there are a couple of reasonable choices for the [[key operation]]: